fedelopezar/satelliteTaskManager/README.md

 The submission process to each satellite is done in parallel threads.

-Each task requests specific resources in the satellite, and it might not be possible to submit all of them.
+Since each task occupies specific resources in the satellite, resources might not be enough and it might not be possible to submit every task.

 The decision-making of which tasks to prioritize is based on the payoff of each task; the software is designed to maximize the